thehar/www/content/post/s3_setup_and_you.md

 some admin keys (AWS_ACCESS_KEY and AWS_SECRET_KEY) because you will need these to setup your AWS account to host this blog.

+You will need to install `aws-cli` in order to run `aws configure` and maintain your keys locally correctly.
+Please see the [Changin Times] entry from 04-15-2017.

 # Step 4) Use a Terraform script to setup your AWS account for the blog.

 I built you out a simple [Terraform](https://terraform.io/) script which you can use to create all the required things to host a website in S3.

+I personally use `us-west-2`, Oregon's AWS region, because it is the cheapest and you get all the shiny new products.

 Here is the [script](https://github.com/thehar/www/blob/master/tf/setup.tf):
 ```terraform